Hey married folks. How's your sex life? Satisfied? Is it all you dreamed about in the early weeks and months of being married?

 When we're in an extended time of unresolved conflict, or we choose to avoid issues, or not to fight or to play the passive-aggressive game, sex suddenly becomes a huge issue.
 During these times, we tend to fight over not enough frequency or being unsatisfied with our level of sexual intimacy.
 When we're verbally fighting, we seem to find any "reason" to be sexually discontent.

-Resolve the conflict, however, and issues of sexual discontent go away like warm breath on a cold day.
+Resolve the conflict, however, and issues of sexual discontent go away.
 Practicing good communication skills is always a good foundation for taking care of conflict, but it's not necessarily the only thing we should be doing.